zzorn/scalaprops/readme.txt

-= Properties =
+= Scalaprops =

 == About ==

-Properties is a simple Scala library for properties oriented programminging.
+Scalaprops is a simple Scala library for properties oriented programminging.
 It provides listener, value translation, and validator support for properties.
 It also includes a Bean trait with factory methods for creating properties.